Domitian: Palaces and villas

 For his personal use, he was active in constructing many monumental buildings, including the Villa of Domitian, a vast and sumptuous palace situated 20 km outside Rome in the Alban Hills.
-In Rome itself, he built the Palace of Domitian on the Palatine Hill.
-Seven other villas are linked with Domitian at Tusculum, Antium, Sabaudia, Vicarello, Caieta, Terracina and Baiae.
-Only that at Sabaudia has been positively identified.
+In Rome itself, he built the sumptuous Palace of Domitian on the Palatine Hill.

+Seven other villa-palaces are linked with Domitian at Tusculum, Antium, Sabaudia, Vicarello, Caieta, Terracina and Baiae.
+Only those at Sabaudia and Vicarello have been positively identified.